 Dublin is the gateway to Ireland so most visitors spend a few days in this great city before setting off to explore the rest of the Emerald Isle.
 The Dublin Pass is a popular choice for people wanting to see many of Dublin’s top sights.
 But is the pass worth the money?
 We wanted to find out.
-In this Dublin Pass review, we’ll review everything the pass includes and do a detailed cost breakdown to see who should and who shouldn’t buy this pass.
+In this Dublin Pass review, we’ll breakdown everything the pass includes and do a detailed cost analysis to see if this pass is right for you.

 Quick Dublin Pass Review

 The Dublin Pass gets you into 25 attractions (all the most popular ones except Kilmainham Gaol) + ability to skip all the lines, bus tours, free airport transfer, a few discounts to various stores/restaurants, and a guidebook.
 The Dublin Pass doesn’t include any other public transportation (Dublin is compact so you probably won’t need it).

 Dublin Pass Price